iamkotwala/DataScience/README.md

 <b>5 Multiple Regression w sklearn</b><br>
 This file shows the regression, r-squared, the adjusted r-squared, feature selection, standardization, regression with scaled inputs, predicting, and getting to know sklearn little deeper!

+<b>6 Train-Test in Sklearn</b><br>
+Using the function train_test_split() provided by sklearn.model_selection

+<b>7 Real life eg. Car Data</b><br>
+Performing the prediction on real life dataset.
+From preprocessing (removing missing values, exploring probability sistribution functions, dealing with outliers, checking OLS assumptions, multicollinearity, dummy varibales) to Performing the Regression (scaling, spliting, weights & biases) and then Testing.
+All on sklearn.